 You can download the ISA infographic in different languages below:

 Low calorie sweeteners offer people with diabetes broader food choices by providing the pleasure of sweet taste without affecting blood glucose2.
 As low calorie sweeteners have no impact on insulin and blood sugar levels and do not provide calories, they can also have a role to play in weight management for people with type 2 diabetes3.
 As low calorie sweeteners provide no carbohydrates, they lead to a lower rise in blood sugar levels after meals if consumed instead of sugar4.

-In the context of the ISA online activities on World Diabetes Day 2017, we have developed a short 2-minute video integrating different experts’ views on the use of low calorie sweeteners by people with diabetes, which will also be available shortly.
+In the context of the ISA online activities on World Diabetes Day 2017, we have developed a short 2-minute video integrating different experts’ views on the use of low calorie sweeteners by people with diabetes.
 The more detailed individual video interviews with all experts can alreadt be accessed in the ISA database of videos on the ISA website and on the ISA YouTube channel.

 To access the individual video interviews with experts please click on the links below:

 The World Diabetes Day 2017 is focused on women and diabetes because it is estimated that there are currently over 199 million women living with diabetes and this total is projected to increase to 313 million by 2040.
 Furthermore, approximately one in seven births is affected by gestational diabetes (GDM), a severe and neglected threat to maternal and child health.
 As a result of socioeconomic conditions, women with diabetes may experience barriers in accessing diabetes prevention, early detection, diagnosis, treatment and care, particularly in developing countries.5